mdiep/exy/README.md

 Use this to split your CI into multiple jobs.

 You may need to create your build config before the CI job begins for your branch.
-If that’s the case, you should write add a test to CI that verifies that this config is up to date.
+If that’s the case, you should add a test to CI that verifies that this config is up to date.

 #### 2. Restore a Cached Version
 The speedups come from using cached products for some or all of the schemes.
 Use `exy key <workspace> <scheme>` to calculate a cache key that can be used to locate built products for a given scheme.